egrep6021ad/VanillaJS-FifteenPuzzle-Game/README.md

   - https://docs.google.com/presentation/d/1GsaBDeiai3N08x9iM8HjnDBffVwIXU86SdkM7hMzLP8/edit?usp=sharing (July 17)

-### Partner's Agenda:
-- Add name to first slide & edit "Scrum thoughts" slide with your details
 - Run / Put W3 validation label and link to esLint config file on page
-- Create 2 of the 6 extra features needed in the game

 - Create YouTube presentation for the project (using the powerpoint)